Walfred-MA/Ctyper/readme.md

 wget "ftp://ftp.sra.ebi.ac.uk/vol1/run/ERR323/ERR3239480/NA12718.final.cram.crai"
 ```

-$LIBRARY_PATH is your path of LD_LIBRARY, if you are using conda to install HTSlib or samtools, then it should be usally at /home/$user_name/miniconda3/lib/, otherwise have a try at /usr/local/lib/
+$LIBRARY_PATH is your path of LD_LIBRARY, if you are using conda to install HTSlib or samtools, then it should be usually at /home/$user_name/miniconda3/lib/, otherwise have a try at /usr/local/lib/

 ```bash
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH